 Endodontics: More than Halting a Toothache

 While all our endodontic procedures are designed to end tooth pain and save your tooth, the advantages of treating a toothache go much further.
-Without treatment, the infection that causes tooth pain can spread throughout the mouth and body, affecting overall health.
+Without treatment for endodontics in Phoenix, the infection that causes tooth pain can spread throughout the mouth and body, affecting overall health.
 In rare cases, the resulting bacteria can spread to the sinuses, lungs, and even the brain.
 Don’t wait to treat your tooth pain!
 Timely treatment from our experienced endodontist not only saves your natural tooth but can maintain the health of your whole body.

 Infection of the tooth pulp can lead to long-term discomfort, cause the formation of a painful cyst, or, if the pain subsides, can mean that the tooth has died and will need extraction.
 Virtually pain-free thanks to modern techniques, root canals involve removing the damaged pulp from inside the tooth and filling the chamber with a filling material.
 Once sealed and capped with a dental crown, the tooth looks and functions normally.